sheldonldev/ds-ai-ml/my-notes/project-process.md

 - Dicision & Action

 For each of the core process of a project, it is critical that you engage in [analysis-epicycles](/analysis-epicycles.md).

+## Characteristics of a Good Question
+- Of interest to your audience
+    - Collaborators/Boss/Leadership
+    - Scientific Community
+    - Funders/Investors
+    - General Public/Customers

+- Not already answered

+- Plausible

+- Answerable

+## EDA
+### Goals of EDA
+1. Do you have the right data?
+2. Do you need to get more?
+3. Do you need to refine your question?

+### How
+1. Read in the data, check the packaging.
+    - check rows/columns
+    - check for known or key variables
+    - check all metadata or codebooks

+2. Check the edges.

+3. Always be checking your Ns.
+    - count the number of subjects,